 Which one is right for you?

+There are multiple differences and similarities between content marketing vs inbound marketing.
 I said earlier in the post that it’s my long-held opinion that every business should do a bit of content marketing – the frequency, medium and focus will depend on your business.
 Inbound, on the other hand, isn’t for everyone.
 To be successful, inbound requires a lot of website traffic, and relevant website traffic at that, which can take years to build up.
 It requires a tight link between sales and marketing, which again can take years to build up.
 For some businesses, outbound is still the channel that works, and converts, and if that’s the case, content marketing can be a great addition to that approach.

 Whether you want to elevate your business with content marketing, or you’re looking to really drive lead generation with inbound marketing – we can help.
 Inflowing provide amazing content and meticulously planned inbound campaigns for a range of B2B organisations – from start-ups to billion dollar global businesses.
 Let’s chat about how we might help you – get in touch to book a friendly, no-strings attached call.